 - Have patience

 If you have more questions about how you can help your loved one, then you can always speak to a mental health professional who will be able to give you additional advice.
-In some instances, it may be best for your loved one to enter into a treatment program so that he or she can learn to better control his or her symptoms.
-If this is the case, be sure to support him or her throughout the entire process and be there to help your loved one determine which programs are most appropriate for his or her specialized needs.
+In some instances, it may be best for your loved one to enter into a treatment center so that he or she can learn to better control his or her symptoms.
+If this is the case, be sure to support him or her throughout the entire process and be there to help your loved one determine which treatment options are most appropriate for his or her specialized needs.

 Why Consider Treatment at Red River